 One of the best things you can do before the career fair is research what employers will be at the event so you can target which ones you'd like to speak with at the fair.
 You can do this two ways:

 - Click here for the 2018 Career Fair Employers List

 - SHIP Career Connection: Simply log in here using your SHIP ID and password, click on "events" on the left-hand side menu, then on "2018 Job & Internship Fair."
 Then you'll be able to see which employers are attending and do more research on the companies and organizations you are interested in.
 Be sure to think of some questions to ask the employer based on your research.

 You should also have your resume reviewed by a Career Center staff member before the fair.
-Use this guide to get started and then stop by during Express Hours (no appointment needed!) on Mondays 2-6 pm or Wednesdays 2-4 pm or call to schedule a one-on-one appointment with a career adviser: 717-477-1484.
+Use this guide to get started and then stop by during Express Hours (no appointment needed!) on Mondays 2-6 pm and Tuesdays through Fridays 2-4 pm or call to schedule a one-on-one appointment with a career adviser: 717-477-1484.

 WHAT TO WEAR

 A career fair's dress code is typically business professional.
 Business professional means wearing what you might wear to an interview.
 We suggest a business suit or skirt suit in a conservative color- black, navy, or gray are preferred.
 A suit consists of two parts- a pair of pants or skirt and a matching jacket, sometimes called a blazer.
 Under the suit, most people wear a button-down dress shirt, a tie, or a blouse that complements the shirt.
 Usually, the shirt worn under the suit is a lighter color than the suit.
 If you choose to wear a tie, keep it a solid color or simple pattern.